notour/ClubManager/README.md

-# WPhoenix
+# Club Manager
-Wordpres plugin to improve the phoenix inline hockey club management
+Wordpres plugin to help club to easily managed theire member and activities